KyleDavis1985/Airplanes/README.md

 ## **_Description_**

-In this website, you will be able to browse the inventory of the US military aircraft separated by function.
-This website will also have the capability to add/update/and delete these airplanes if needed.
+In this website, you will be able to browse the inventory of the US aircraft.
+The aircraft will be separated by genre (i.e. fighter/bomber/attack) and you will be able to click on each individual aircraft to obtain the known or hypthesized aircraft specs.

 ## **_How to Get Started_**

 Navigate through the website by clinking on the provided links.
+Navigate to the experimental aircraft section to create your own plane!

 ### **_What you can expect..._**

-A completely immersive experience as you learn more about the latest and greatest US military aircraft!
+A completely immersive experience as you learn more about the latest and greatest US aircraft by genre!

 ## **_Trello Link_**